In Memory of Jake Berryhill

 Above all else, and what Jake will be most remembered for, was how incredible he was as a person.
 At his core, he cared for everyone – whether it was a customer, prospect, colleague or stranger.
 Jake was always eager to help, no matter how small or large the task.
 His love and support for others is unrivaled, and we know he inherited this from his wonderful parents, Jim and Elise.
 Jake never hesitated to give a compliment or to tell someone how much they meant to him.
 Jake was a friend to all, and we will never forget the impact he made on our lives.

 We don’t need to wonder where these traits came from.
 Jake was blessed to have the greatest career coach for 33 wonderful years, his father.
 Jim, Jake inherited your spirit of servant leadership.
 He understood that in order for DecisionLink to achieve its greatest potential, he needed to listen, trust and coach.
 Like yours, his work ethic was founded on hard work and diligence.
 Your common traits are what make DecisionLink an amazing company and what will make it successful in the long-term.
+From Elise, Jake inherited her compassion and care for others that she has given her life’s work to.
+From Jenni, Jake inherited her spiritedness, sense of humor and kindness.

 To the entire Berryhill family – Jim, Elise, Jenni, Paul, Annie, Margaret and Georgia: We will never be able to fill the hole that Jake has left in your hearts.
 But we intend to honor his legacy every single day.
 We promise to carry on each of Jake’s outstanding traits.
 DecisionLink has an incredibly bright future ahead – many thanks to Jake – and we intend to pick up his torch and carry it with us always as we build the next great software company in his honor.